kvark/blade/README.md

 ### Assumptions

-Lame is based on different set of assumptions from wgpu-hal:
+Blade is based on different set of assumptions from wgpu-hal:
 - *safety*: wgpu places safety first and foremost.
 Self-sufficient, guarantees no UB.
-Lame is on the opposite - considers safety to be secondary.
+Blade is on the opposite - considers safety to be secondary.
 Expects users to rely on native API's validation and tooling.
 - *API reach*: wgpu attempts to be everywhere, having backends for all the APIs it can reach.
-Lame targets only the essential backends: Vulkan and Metal.
+Blade targets only the essential backends: Vulkan and Metal.
 - *abstraction*: wgpu is completely opaque, with only a few unsafe APIs for interacting with external objects.
-Lame needs to be transparent, since it assumes modifcation by the user, and doens't provide safety.
+Blade needs to be transparent, since it assumes modifcation by the user, and doens't provide safety.
 - *errors*: wgpu considers all external errors recoverable.
-Lame doesn't expect any recovery after the initialization is done.
+Blade doesn't expect any recovery after the initialization is done.
 - *object copy*: wgpu-hal hides API objects so that they can only be `Clone`, and some of the backends use `Arc` and other heap-allocated backing for them.
-Lame keeps the API for resources to be are light as possible and allows them to be copied freely.
+Blade keeps the API for resources to be are light as possible and allows them to be copied freely.
 - *bind group creation cost*: wgpu considers it expensive, needs to be prepared ahead of time.
-Lame considers it cheap enough to always create on the fly.
+Blade considers it cheap enough to always create on the fly.
 | bind group invalidation | should be avoided by following pipeline compatibility rules | everything is re-bound on pipeline change |
 - *barriers*: wgpu attempts to always use the optimal image layouts and can set reduced access flags on resources based on use.
 Placing the barriers optimally is a non-trivial task to solve, no universal solutions.
-Lame not only ignores this fight by making the user place the barrier, these barriers are only global, and there are no image layout changes - everything is GENERAL.
+Blade not only ignores this fight by making the user place the barrier, these barriers are only global, and there are no image layout changes - everything is GENERAL.
 - *usage*: wgpu expects to be used as a Rust library.
-Lame expects to be vendored in and modified according to the needs of a user.
+Blade expects to be vendored in and modified according to the needs of a user.
 Hopefully, some of the changes would appear upstream as PRs.

 In other words, this is a bit **experiment**.
 It may fail horribly, or it may open up new ideas and perspectives.

 ## Performance

-Lame doesn't expect to be faster than wgpu-hal, but it's important to understand how much the difference is.
+Blade doesn't expect to be faster than wgpu-hal, but it's important to understand how much the difference is.

 On the bunnymark example, ran on MBP 2016 with "Intel Iris Graphics 550", we have:

-  - Lame starting to slow down after about 5K bunnies
+  - Blade starting to slow down after about 5K bunnies
   - wgpu-hal starts at 10K bunnies
   - wgpu starts at 5K bunnies